dahliasan/ses-pup-dispersal/docs/methods.md

 Processing tracks

 Only tracked data from weaned seals that left the colony and provided > 10 days of ARGOS data were kept for further analysis.
 Additionally, some seals had missing weaning mass in the dataset (n = 3) – these were also removed from further analyses.
-The at-sea locations were filtered using a correlated random walk state-space model with a 4 m s⁻¹ max velocity threshold via the R package aniMotum.
+The at-sea locations were filtered using a correlated random walk state-space model with a 4 m s⁻¹ max velocity threshold via the R package `aniMotum`.

 Dispersal Analysis